Nitrogen, phosphorus, potassium, tall fescue

 This work is licensed under a Creative Commons Attribution 4.0 License.

-"Nitrogen, Phosphorus, and Potassium Fertilization for Newly Established Tall Fescue,"
+"Nitrogen Fertilizer Timing and Phosphorus and Potassium Fertilization Rates for Established Endophyte-Free Tall Fescue,"

 Kansas Agricultural Experiment Station Research Reports: